Finishing Procedure for an Oliver Five String Fiddle

 Call from Alaska

 Ann and I were out walking, in January, just trying to get the exercise we need.
-We live on the very top of a steep hill, and we were headed back toward home, with maybe a third of a mile left to go, up that steep hill, when my cell phone rang.
+We live on the very top of a steep hill, and we were walking back up that steep hill, toward home.
+We had maybe a third of a mile left to go, when my cell phone rang.

 I saw that the call originated in Anchorage, Alaska!
-I do have a cousin in Anchorage, but it was unlikely to be him, so I commented to Ann, “It’s probably spam…” and I answered the phone.
+Ironically, I do have a cousin in Anchorage, but it was unlikely to be him.
+I commented to Ann, “It’s probably spam…” and I answered the phone.

-The woman identified herself immediately and stated that she was looking for a five-string fiddle for her eleven-year-old son.
-Evidently he is an up-and-coming fiddler, and wanted a 5-string.
+The woman identified herself immediately: she stated that she was looking for a five-string fiddle for her eleven-year-old son.
+Evidently he is an up-and-coming fiddler, and wanted a 5-string fiddle.

 I suggested that I buy a “fiddle in-the-white” (woodwork completed, but just bare wood, unfinished, and not set up) and complete that for her.
 In that way, I could provide an instrument at one third the cost of handmade.
 She immediately agreed: that is exactly what she wanted.
 I offered to call her back for more details after we arrived home and she agreed to that as well.
 So, we sealed the deal by telephone, and I began the work.